GeoffWilliams/geoffwilliams.me.uk/user/pages/05.Blog/06.anatomy_of_an_augeas_bug/default.md

    in store (alias | non_alias)
 ```

-Which splits things up the parse depending on whether we have encountered
+Which splits up the parse depending on whether we have encountered
 an alias or a non alias.
 It's hard to see but words containing a capital
-can _only_ be matched as aliases because the `non_alias` only matches
+can _only_ be matched as aliases because the `non_alias` rule only matches
 lower-case letters.

 Looking closely, we can see that the non aliases are allowed to start with an